Hyperbolicity of Brunnian links: Credible disks and stable disks

-\begin{proof} Since the``only if" implication is obvious, we need only proof the ``if" implication.
-Suppose for an $i \in I$, there is a circle $C \subset int D_i$ such that the disk in $D_i$ bounded by $C$ intersects $L$ and there is a disk $D_C$ bounded by $C$ with $D_C \subset S^3 - L$.
+\begin{proof} Since the``only if" implication is obvious, we need only prove the ``if" implication.
+Suppose for an $i \in I$, there is a circle $C \subset int D_i$ such that the disk contained in $D_i$ and bounded by $C$ intersects $L$ and there is a disk $D_C$ bounded by $C$ with $D_C \subset S^3 - L$.
 We wish to find an incredible circle for $U$.

 After a perturbation near $C$, we may assume $D_C \cap \cup_{i \in I} D_i$ is a disjoint union of circles.
 Choose an innermost circle in $D_C$, which bounds a disk, say $D_0$, in it.
 Suppose $C_0= \partial D_0$ is in $D_j$ for some $j \in I$.
 If $C_0$ encloses some intersection points with $L$ in $D_j$, then $C_0$ is an incredible circle for $U$.
 Otherwise, $D_0$ caps a 3-ball with $D_j$.
-Replacing $D_0$ in $D_C$ by the disk in $D_j$ bounded by $C_0$, a little beyond, we eliminate $C_0$.
+Replacing $D_0$ in $D_C$ by the disk contained in $D_j$ and bounded by $C_0$, a little beyond, we eliminate $C_0$.
 Step by step, we find an incredible circle for $U$. \end{proof}

-Noting that the complement of $U$ is smaller than the component of $L$, this proposition reduces the task of showing a disk is credible in application.
+Noting that the complement of $U$ is smaller than the component of $L$, this theorem reduces the task of showing a disk is credible in applications.
 In fact, the main content of \cite{BW} is to show disks are credible, which proposes two widely applicable methods, including several criteria and a general procedure.